nicolasmozo/Google-sheets-notifications-email-bot/README.md

 # notifications-email-bot
-Function in Javascript for sending emails automatically when an event is triggered in a Google sheet.
+Function in Javascript (Apps Script) for sending emails automatically when an event is triggered in a Google sheet.